SuhelNaryal/Sign-Hawk/hand/models/hand_landmark/readme.txt

-Used to detect hand keypoint
+Used to detect keypoints of single hand.